G-Grossi/COSC_5P30/README.md

 * RuleDiscoveryProblem.java: central code for this system.
 Loads dataset for training, defines the target predicate and predicate lists for rule mining, and provides the evaluation function (see evaluate() function) to peform a query on the discovered rule (GP tree) and to calculate the rule's fitness.

 Function Package:
-* Contains GP function sets and terminal sets used to form GP Individuals (GP Tree Node Structures)/
+* Contains GP function sets and terminal sets used to form GP Individuals (GP Tree Node Structures)

 ## Requirements for Running the Code in this Project